Radosvet7/Accounting_Db/README.md

 # Accounting Database creation and querying

-## 1.Create a database called Accounting with the following diagram:
+## 1. Create a database called Accounting with the following diagram:

 image diagram